mdn/webextensions-examples/favourite-colour/README.md

 # Favourite Colour

-Shows and stores your favourite colour, in storage.sync in the about:addons page for the add-on.
+Shows and stores your favourite colour, in storage.sync in the extension's about:addons page.

 Demonstrates:

 * storing data with storage.sync

-* reading data from storage.managed,
+* reading data from storage.managed
-* creating an options page and opening it with `runtime.openOptionsPage()`.
+* creating an options page and opening it with `runtime.openOptionsPage()`
+* best practice for supporting automatic theme switching in the options page

-To have Firefox read data from storage.managed, create a file with the following contents:
+To have Firefox read data from storage.managed, create a file with this content:

     {
       "name":  "favourite-colour-examples@mozilla.org",